zooxyt/scheme-tutorial/chapters/02_installation.md

-Racket is an general purpose programming language based on the Scheme Lisp, It provides not only a collection of Scheme-class programming languages but also a powerful and friendly intergrated development environment.
+Racket is an general purpose programming language based on the Scheme Lisp, It provides not only a collection of Scheme-class programming languages but also a powerful and friendly integrated development environment.

 Racket is a cross-platform software that runs on common operating systems including Windows, OSX, Linux.